Tiger Saw’s seventh album, “The Featherweight”, was released on vinyl and chocolate bar + download on March 15, 2019!

-Dylan Metrano has had a lifelong love of soul music, and had previously flirted with the sound, adding rhythm & blues elements to his band Tiger Saw’s 2007 release “Tigers on Fire”, in a style they dubbed “Basement Soul”.
-The songs on “Tigers on Fire” were loose, off-the-cuff paeans to the hundreds of dirty and dark basement parties where they cut their teeth.
+Tiger Saw’s 2007 release “Tigers on Fire” featured loose, off-the-cuff paeans to the hundreds of dirty and dark basement parties where they cut their teeth.
 Among the album’s musicians were members of Dirty Projectors, White Hinterland, and Deer Tick.

-Now, a decade later, Metrano brings us the Featherweight.
-He enlisted bassist Erik Tans, freshly home from a long African ethnomusical journey.
+Now, a decade later, Tiger Saw returns to the sound.
+Bandleader Dylan Metrano enlisted bassist Erik Tans, freshly home from a long African ethnomusical journey.
 The mysterious Pushcart Prize-nominated poet and musician Jim Rioux was drafted to kiss the drums.
 They improvised spare, funky bass-heavy grooves that would become the foundations for the new songs.
 The band recorded at Portsmouth, NH’s Electric Cave studio with producer and multi-instrumentalist Marc McElroy.
 McElroy’s encyclopedic knowledge of funk, soul, and r&b music and mastery of analogue keyboards steered the songs into a reverent celebratory homage to 1970’s dance and soul music.

 Lyrically, Metrano reflects on the uncertainty of living in dark, divided times.
 In the opening cut, “Bring Out the Dead”, a swampy tribute to Dr. John’s style of New Orleans voodoo funk, he first calls for us to “break your phones and shake your bones” and ultimately rallies us to “join the fight / be the light”.
 The album reveals it’s underlying theme- that we can “turn the tables on the hands we’re dealt”.
 And indeed, “don’t underestimate the featherweight / with eyes on the impossible”.

 The featherweight represents the dark horse- potential within the underestimated.
-The Featherweight is an unlikely and untouchable funk band.
+As the Featherweight, Tiger Saw is an unlikely and untouchable funk band.
 It’s music to move to, to dance to, but also to inspire and embolden.